(Above) Renovation by Sweeten Los Angeles general contractor Cecille

 The majority of second-story additions involve an additional bedroom and bathroom.
 That means, on top of a general building permit, your project will require electrical, plumbing, and mechanical (if you have an HVAC system).

-The length of time for permits to be approved will vary from area to area, Sweeten contractor Bruce said.
+The length of time for permits to be approved will vary from area to area.
 For example, the permits required for a second-story addition can take about 12 weeks for the City of Los Angeles.
-Paying an expeditor can always reduce wait times, Bruce said.
+Paying an expeditor can always reduce wait times.

 As with all other remodeling projects in the State of California, your second-story addition must be Title 24 compliant.
 Title 24 puts an energy consumption limit on your home and impacts factors like what light bulbs you use, to the efficiency of your air conditioning.